-Program C lists a full-time department chair with reduced teaching load in exchange for administrative responsibilities, two full-time faculty with teaching loads primarily in undergraduate courses, and eight adjunct faculty, all practitioners with appropriate terminal degrees.
+Program A lists a full-time department chair with reduced teaching load in exchange for administrative responsibilities, two full-time faculty with teaching loads primarily in undergraduate courses, and eight adjunct faculty, all practitioners with appropriate terminal degrees.
 Because it lacks five full-time faculty members, the burden is on the program to demonstrate that it has sufficient faculty resources to be in conformance with Standard 2.2.

-Program D has joint appointments with PhD level staff from its research institutes.
-The appointments range from .25 to .50.
-The Program documents these faculty performing functionally equivalent roles to the 1.0 appointments (teaching, research, advising, attending meetings, serving on committees, community service etc.), albeit with less commitment of their time.
+Program B has joint appointments with PhD level staff from its research institutes.
+The appointments range from .25 to .50, and all faculty are full-time with the university.
+The program documents these faculty performing functionally equivalent roles to the 1.0 appointments (teaching, research, advising, attending meetings, serving on committees, community service etc.), albeit with less commitment of their time.
 The fractional appointees demonstrably contribute to the program's ability to meet the performance goals it establishes.
 If a fractional appointment is only teaching, then certain functional and normal expectations of the faculty role are not being met.
-Combined with its full-time appointments, the program exceeds 5 faculty FTE and is in conformance with Standard 2.2.
+Combined with its fulltime appointments, the program exceeds 5 faculty FTE and is in conformance with Standard 2.2.

-Program E as four full-time faculty members, including a chairperson who receives release time from teaching for administrative duties, plus four faculty members from other departments, each with .33 appointments to the program.
-The fractional appointees teach courses in the Program's curriculum but do not otherwise participate in the governance of the Program.
-The Program is not in conformance with Standard 2.2.
+Program C has four full-time faculty members, including a chairperson who receives release time from teaching for administrative duties, plus four faculty members from other departments, each with .33 appointments to the program.
+The fractional appointees teach courses in the program's curriculum but do not otherwise participate in the governance of the program.
+The program is not in conformance with Standard 2.2.